flamingo-run/django-cloud-tasks/README.md

 python manage.py schedule_tasks
 ```

-If you need, you can also run these tasks synchronously or asynchronously on demand:
+If you need, you can also run these tasks synchronously or asynchronously, they will behave exactly as a task on demand:

 ```python
 RecurrentTask.asap()  # run async
 RecurrentTask.sync()  # run sync
 ```

-### Publisher
+## Publisher

 Messages can be sent to a Pub/Sub topic, synchronously or asynchronously.